Anshara-Shamim/github-portfolio/README.md

 <div align="center">

-*I appreciate your interest in my professional work.
-Please revisit for further technical updates.*
+*Thank you for reviewing.
+Please revisit this repository for future updates.*

 </div>